 - 1. Prohibited student conduct as outlined in the school discipline policy. - 2.
-Willful injury or threat to a bus driver or another driver. - 3.
+Willful injury or threat to a bus driver, another driver or any other individual. - 3.
 Willful and/or repeated defacement of the bus. - 4.
-Repeated use of profanity or willful disobedience of driverøs directives. - 5.
+Repeated use of profanity or willful disobedience of driver's directives. - 5.
 Other behavior as administration deems to threaten the safe operation of the bus and/or its occupants.